VictorJobs/VictorJobs/README.md

 # Hi, welcome to my profile on GitHub

-Hello, my name is Victor Job, and I'm a studing web development.
+Hello, my name is Victor Job and I'm a studing web development.

 <div align="center">
   <a href="https://github.com/VictorJobs">